The Death Wave: What It Is, How To Avoid It

 You can keep an eye on spikes in Deceased numbers, and check local capacity.
 If crematoriums are using all their hearses, it’s time to add new buildings.

 Because a death wave is caused by rapid growth, the best way to avoid a death wave is to grow steadily.
 Avoid zoning huge chunks of high-density housing at once.
 Do it gradually, and mix low- and high-density areas up.
+That doesn’t mean you can’t grow a big city, instead, you should aim for constant steady growth, not spurts of rapid growth.

 It’s also important to maintain good service coverage.
 Check the Deathcare overlay to make sure you’ve got green roads everywhere.
 From time to time, check the number of ‘Deceased’ and track it over time.
 If you notice a spike, try to react quickly.